 - What your character is most proud and most ashamed of

 - What your character values and dislikes most in others

-- Stock phrases or physical mannerisms that your character uses – these should be consistent with your character’s psychology and other details
+- Stock phrases or physical mannerisms that your character uses – these should be consistent with your character’s background and psychology

-8: Show both your narrator and individual characters’ views of other characters
+8: Show your narrator and other characters’ views of others

 Where novels get especially interesting is where different characters observe different aspects of others.
 One character might find the loud girl at the bar obnoxious and abrasive while another might find her fun and confident.
-Ask yourself ‘What does this character’s impression of this other character suggest about the observer’?
+Ask yourself ‘What does this character’s impression of this other character suggest about themselves’?

 Angela Ackerman sums it up thus on her writing blog: